oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 entity is related, the service returns
 [`204 No Content`](#sec_ResponseCode204NoContent).

-Example 65: return the supplier of the product with [ID=1 ]{.Datatype}in the Products entity set
+Example 65: return the supplier of the product with `ID=1 `in the Products entity set

 ::: {style="border-top:solid windowtext 1.0pt;border-left:none;border-bottom:
 solid windowtext 1.0pt;border-right:none;padding:3.0pt 0in 3.0pt 0in;